MUSIC THERAPY FAQ

 What is Music Therapy St. Pete, LLC?

 Music Therapy St. Pete, LLC (MTSP) is a growing private practice based in St. Petersburg, Florida, and serving Pinellas county & the greater Tampa Bay area.
 MTSP provides music therapy to achieve the clinical, nonmusical goals of children, adults, and the elderly through private sessions and partnerships with large organizations.
 MTSP also offers adaptive music lessons to accommodate the physical, mental, and emotional needs of all clients.
-Program Director James Riley looks forward to connecting with you!
+We look forward to connecting with you!
 Contact us

 Where is Music Therapy available?

 Music Therapy St. Pete, LLC is proud to offer services through out clinic, located at 4144 5th Ave N. St. Petersburg, FL 33713.
 We also offer therapy and adaptive lessons online!
-Based on availability, we are also able to visit homes and community organizations (primarily in Pinellas -- but if we’re able, Pasco, Hillsborough, Manatee, and Sarasota counties, too!).
-Contact us for help locating services near you!
+Based on availability, we are also able to visit homes and community organizations (primarily in Pinellas -- but if we’re able, Pasco, Hillsborough, Manatee, and Sarasota counties, too).

 How much do services cost?

-The standard rate for one-on-one music therapy or adaptive lessons, meeting weekly in our clinic or online, is $80.
-Corporate clients please contact James Riley for pricing options.
+The standard rate for one-on-one music therapy or adaptive lessons, meeting weekly in our clinic or online, is $85 / 50 minutes.
+Corporate clients please contact Elise Scullin for pricing options.
 Several alternative funding options are available!
 MTSP is an approved provider with Step Up For Students (Gardiner), CMS Sunshine Health insurance, FSS (Family Support Services, for children through adoption and foster care), Guardian Trust, and CDC+.
 If you know of any other scholarships, grants, or funding sources that may be available to you, we will be happy to explore how they may cover or contribute towards music therapy.
 MTSP will send monthly invoices (either by email or regular postal service with pre-stamped return envelope) to be paid by cash, check, credit card, direct deposit, or through several online options.

 Who is qualified to practice Music Therapy?